Smoke Response

 Wildfire Smoke Communications

-The Sheriff's Office of Emergency Services, Health Care Services Agency and Public Health Department, Fire Department, and Office of Sustainability collaborated with internal and external partners to create a communications protocol for responding to wildfire smoke and other air quality conditions.
+The Sheriff's Office of Emergency Services, Alameda County Health and Public Health Department, Fire Department, and Office of Sustainability collaborated with internal and external partners to create a communications protocol for responding to wildfire smoke and other air quality conditions.
 The County was awarded a grant from the Urban Sustainability Directors Network for this project.

 Under the project, County partners conducted community engagement, updated our guide to Climate Change Adaptation Workshops, created a communication protocol, and developed a new subscription for Community Partners within our existing AC Alert system.
 For jurisdictions that wish to develop their own wildfire smoke protocol, these documents may help: